 Reading, discussion, independent research and written reports on a topic selected by the department.
+Prerequisite: Junior or Senior standing, or permission of Instructor.

 4201 PRACTICUM IN MATHEMATICS

 An application of theory and methods of specific areas of mathematics in a supervised field experience.
 Prerequisite: permission of Department Chairman.